Shimron Hetmyer starred with the bat in his team's 30-run win in a T20 match at the Providence Stadium in Guyana on Saturday.

 “I think it was just us being brave really, in the batting, in the bowling and in the field; just forget about the past performance and go out and do our best, play exciting and brave cricket,” Hetmyer said.

-Batting first, the Warriors were in huge trouble losing two wickets in the first over with the score reading just one.
+Batting first, Hetmyer's side were in huge trouble losing two wickets in the first over with the score reading just one.
 But Hetmyer, who plays for the Rajasthan Royals in the Indian Premier League, counter-attacked in style and did not allow the pressure to get to the team

-Romario Shepherd’s entertaining cameo (34 off 22 balls), which included 24 runs in the final over, gave the Warriors a final push as they reached 137.
-In the end, that proved too much of an ask for the Patriots as they were skittled out for 107.
+Romario Shepherd’s entertaining cameo (34 off 22 balls), which included 24 runs in the final over, gave the team a final push as they reached 137.
+In the end, that proved too much of an ask for the opposition as they were skittled out for 107.

-Hetmyer is currently the Warriors’ highest run-getter in the CPL 2024 season with 216 runs from six matches at an impressive average of 43.20 and a strike rate of 189.47.
+Hetmyer is currently his team's highest run-getter in the ongoing T20 tournament in the Caribbean with 216 runs from six matches at an impressive average of 43.20 and a strike rate of 189.47.